Driving in Italy: Car Rental Information & Tips

 Rules of the Road

-Traffic travels on the right and the center lane of a three lane road is for passing.
-If you are stopped for a traffic violation, police are empowered to collect fines on the spot.
-More information about driving in Italy can be found in our Italy Travel Guide.
+When driving your rental car in Italy, it is nice to know traffic travels on the right, similar to the US.
+If you are stopped for a traffic violation, police are empowered to collect fines on the spot making it necessary to keep cash on hand.
+More information about driving in Italy can be found below or in our Italy Travel Guide.

 Gas stations are open from 7am to 12:30pm and from 3:30pm to 7pm.
 Most stations are closed on Sundays.
 There are 24 hour stations along the highways.

 The 'autostrade' is Italy's toll super highway and toll cards can be purchased at banks or at Automoblie Club d'Italia (ACI) offices.

 Street parking is confined to the right side of the street.
 In blue zones, a parking disk, obtained at tourist offices, ACI offices or gas stations must be displayed on the dashboard.
 Parking in this zone is limited to one hour.

 Speed limits in Italy are as follows:

 Italy Driving Tips